Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/construct/helmed-horror.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
-BookSource: Monster Manual p.
-183, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+183, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Helmed Horror](2-Mechanics/CLI/bestiary/construct/helmed-horror.md)
 *Source: Monster Manual p.
 183, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk*